theOriginalPerson/mxr-docs/src/pages/en/sr-introduction.md

 Good luck!

 And don't worry, we're here to guide you through the difficult stages of development by making regular standup meetings to walk you through the bugs you encounter.

+Feel free to use the **Junior Dev Stuff** to get started, or create some of your own projects!
+There is no rush.